ColinConwell/CocoPack/docs/source/index.rst

 .. note::

-   *Caveat Emptor*: This package is under active development.
-All code has been tested by a human (me), but I've made ample use of a custom generative AI pipeline for (auto-)documentation.
-If the documentation appears inaccurate, please refer to the source code or file an issue to let me know.
+   *Caveat Emptor*: All code in this package has been tested by a human (me), but I've made ample use of a custom generative AI pipeline for (auto-)documentation.

 Features
 --------